dungca1512/image_captioning/README.md

 #### Description of files
 `data_loader.py` - Create Pytorch Dataset and data loader for COCO dataset. <br/>
-`evaluate_captions.py` - Provides evaluation function to calculate BLEU1 and BLEU4 scores from true and predicted captions json file<br/>
+`evaluate_captions.py` - Provides evaluation function to calculate BLEU1 and BLEU4 scores from true and predicted captions json file. <br/>
 `get_datasets.ipynb` - Python notebook to fetch COCO dataset from DSMLP cluster's root directory and place it in 'data' folder.
 Gets both images and annotations.<br/>
 `train_val_split.csv` - takes 20% of dataset from training and put it in validation.
-Creates a `ValImageIds.csv` also <br/>
+Creates a `ValImageIds.csv` also. <br/>
-`TestImageIds.csv` - COCO dataset image ids for test set <br/>
+`TestImageIds.csv` - COCO dataset image ids for test set. <br/>
-`TrainImageIds.csv` - COCO dataset image ids for train set
+`TrainImageIds.csv` - COCO dataset image ids for train set.

 ## Usage
-Note: A subset of train data in COCO has been used and it has further been divided into train and validation set.
+Note: A subset of train data in COCO has been used, and it has further been divided into train and validation set.
 A subset of validation data in COCO has been used as testing data.
 #### 1. Preprocessing

 Execute `get_datasets.ipynb` to copy dataset to `data/images`